 -

 Sequel to CHEM 0350.
 Investigates the constitution and properties of organic compounds at a fundamental level with an introduction to physical organic, bioorganic, and synthetic organic chemistry.
 Laboratory work is concerned with the identification and characterization of organic compounds, including modern instrumental methods.
-Three hours of lecture and five hours of prelaboratory and laboratory.
 Prerequisite: CHEM 0350.

-Students MUST register for a lecture section, a lab and a conference.
+Students must register for a lecture section and a lab.

 - Primary Instructor